Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 ## Past exploits: The DAO hack (2016)

 - The core Ethereum faced a difficult decision:
-- On one hand the blockchain promised to be decentralized and tamper-resistat
+  - On one hand the blockchain promised to be decentralized and tamper-resistant.
-- On the other hand the public's confidence and optimism about then young blockchain technology demanded an intervention
+  - On the other hand the public's confidence and optimism about the then young blockchain technology demanded an intervention.

 Notes: